meichthys/window_sensors/README.md

 Assemble the sensor by completing the following:

 - Solder a jumper wire between the *EN* pin and the *VCC* pin on the esp8266
-- Solder a jumper wire or bridge the *IO15* pin and the *GND* pin on the esp8266
+- Solder a jumper wire or bridge the *IO15* pin and the *GND* pin on the esp8266 (See [image](images/esp8266_pre_install.png))
 - Solder one end of the reed switch to the *GND* pin of the esp8266
 - Solder the copper wire to the *EN* or *VCC* pin of the esp8266
 - Place the esp8266 in the bottom of the enclosure and bend the reed switch wire and the copper wire so that the ends sit in the grooves.
 (This requires a little patience to get the wires situated correctly, but once they are set, they shouln't need to be adjusted again.)
 - Insert the battery and confirm that the esp8266 powers on.
 If it doesn't power on, re-check your wiring and battery voltage.
 - Using Homeassistant or an MQTT Client, verify that the MQTT message is being sent on the topic you specified in the ESPHome config.
+- Setup [automations](https://www.home-assistant.io/components/automation/) in HomeAssistant to your liking to trigger actions based upon sensor state.

 ## Credits & Inspiration